stavarengo/php-tic-tac-toe/README.md

 ## About the project

 - To see it in action, go to [http://php-tic-tac-toe.stavarengo.com](http://php-tic-tac-toe.stavarengo.com/).
-- The `TicTacToe\App\Bot\MoveInterface`:
-    - It has not been changed in any way.
-I did not even add a `namespace` to it.
-    - Its implementation can be found in the file `src/App/Bot/MinimaxBot.php`.
-I used the [Minimax Algorithm] for this bot to decide its moves.
+- The bot uses the [Minimax Algorithm] to decide its moves.
+You can see it on [\TicTacToe\App\Bot\MinimaxBot].
-    - All tests for related to the `TicTacToe\App\Bot\MoveInterface` can be found in the directory `test/App/Bot`.
 - The application is 100% covered with tests using [PHPUnit].
-To run the tests use the following code `$ composer run test`.
-    - The test coverage report is ready at `test-coverage/index.html`, but if you want to generate a fresh report, run this code `$ composer run --timeout 0 test-coverage` and then open `test-coverage/index.html` (I warn you that the coverage report takes several minutes to be done, for all the possibilities the bot has to play in order to be sure it will never fail).
 - This is a modular application, compound of three modules:
   1. `App`: Where you can find behaviors not related to an API nor to a Web Interface, as the game board and the bots.
-  1. `Api`: This is where reside the RESTful API.
+  1. `Api`: This is where reside the API.
 This module only has behaviors related to API requests.
 There you will find the Requests Handlers (AKA controllers), entities used in the API responses, etc.
   1. `WebUi`: The main responsibility of WebUi is to render views, but not only that.
-More generally, it is responsible to for respond all requests that the API does not know how to handle.
+More generally, it is responsible for respond all requests that the API does not know how to handle.
 - No dependency on third-party code other than [PHPUnit], [Bootstrap] (CSS library) and [FontAwesome] (icon library).
-  Everything has been written by me, especially for this homework.
+  Everything has been written from scratch.
+Why?
+Just because.
-- I received another test as an option (refactoring test), and although I chose this project, it also contemplates some of the requirements from the other test, such as: OOP structure; use of principles, like S.O.L.I.D. and G.R.A.S.P; use of TDD.

-**This is the end of the instruction and notes for who is evaluating the test**, but the rest of this README.md is also interesting.
-I invite you to take a quick look, if you have the time.
+- This is a object-oriented PHP, thus it use principles like S.O.L.I.D., G.R.A.S.P., etc.

 ## Getting Started